lithops-cloud/lithops/README.md

 # Acknowledgements
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 825184.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 825184 (CloudButton).